June-Skeeter/CA_wxData_Download/Summaries/Readme.md

 Precipitation and Temperature Data for BC Environment Canada Stations.
+The data spans Jan 1 2010 to present.

-All precip totals are in Millimeters, all temperatures are in Celsius.
+All precip totals are in Millimeters, all mean temperatures are in Celsius.

 Monthly data corresponds to only the years with data for a given station.